 Just like any hearing aid technology, wearing the Lens takes some time to get used to.
-Most users feel a slight sensation when the Lens is ﬁrst placed on the eardrum, but that feeling goes away quickly.
-Actually, the feeling is similar to first wearing any hearing device or any contact eye lens.
+Most users feel a slight sensation when it is ﬁrst placed on the eardrum, but that feeling goes away quickly.

-After removing the behind-the-ear Processor and Light Tip, you can shower or swim as you normally would.
-Because the Lens is placed on your eardrum by an Ear, Nose and Throat physician, it stays in place and can be worn in the shower or while swimming.
-If you swim regularly or lap swim, we suggest using a pair of earplugs.
+After removing the behind-the-ear Processor and Ear Tip, you can shower or swim as you normally would.
+If you swim regularly, we suggest using a pair of earplugs.

 Clinical studies show that the Tympanic Lens does not damage the Tympanic Membrane or ear canal.
 In our Feasibility and Definitive trial, we had no major device related adverse events.
 Learn more in our clinical data section.

-The rechargeable behind-the-ear Processor with an attached Light Tip can be removed and reinserted by the user.
-However, the Lens is designed for insertion and removal only by a trained ENT Physician.
+The rechargeable behind-the-ear Processor with an attached Ear Tip can be removed and reinserted by the user.
+However, the Lens is designed for insertion and removal only by a certified Earlens Hearing Professional.

 No, the Lens can be removed at any time by an Earlens-trained Ear, Nose and Throat Physician.

 We advise against using cotton swabs like Q-Tips or any other self-cleaning instrument once your Lens is in place as this may dislodge your Lens.
-Once you are fitted with the Earlens Hearing Aid, a mineral oil applicator will be provided with instructions to add a drop every week.
-This oil keeps your ear canal lubricated to keep the system working properly and helps clean your ear safely, and help the Earlens system continue to work properly.
+Once you are fitted with Earlens, a mineral oil applicator will be provided with instructions on how often to apply mineral oil in order to keep your ear canal lubricated, clean your ear safely, and help the Earlens system continue to work properly.

-After the initial ﬁtting and ﬁne-tuning of your Earlens Hearing Aid, we suggest that you see your Earlens providers once a year or as needed.
+After the initial ﬁtting and ﬁne-tuning of your Earlens, we suggest that you see your Earlens Hearing Professional once a year or as needed.

-If necessary and depending on the style of your current hearing device, you may be able to use it by removing the Processor and Light Tip portions of your Earlens Hearing Aid.
-Please consult with your Earlens hearing professional before using a conventional hearing aid with your Tympanic Lens in place.
+If necessary and depending on the style of your current hearing device, you may be able to use it by removing the Processor and Ear Tip portions of your Earlens.
+Please consult with your Earlens Hearing Professional before using a conventional hearing aid with your Lens in place.

-At this time, Earlens has not investigated the effect of the Earlens Hearing Aid for the treatment of tinnitus.
-Please sign up below to stay informed, and we will keep you updated on our progess.
+At this time, Earlens has not investigated the effect of Earlens for the treatment of tinnitus.
+Please sign up for our newsletter to stay informed of any progress.

-The Lens itself it not cleaned by the user.
+The Lens itself is not cleaned by the user.
 Should there be an excessive amount of build-up on the Lens, your Earlens hearing professional will determine the need for cleaning.

-The Processor has internal rechargeable batteries.
+The Processor has an internal rechargeable battery.
 Each night, you will simply dock the Processor in the included charger.

-No, the Lens is powered by the light source emitted by the Processor, and does not require batteries.
+No, the Lens is powered by the energy emitted by the Ear Tip, and does not require a battery.

 Most insurance plans do not cover hearing aids.
-However, please contact your healthcare insurance provider, or an Earlens Hearing Aid trained hearing professional to ﬁnd out if your plan covers Earlens.
+Please contact your healthcare insurance provider, or a certified Earlens Provider to ﬁnd out if your plan covers Earlens.

 Yes, please discuss the details of the trial period with your Earlens Hearing Professional.

-The Earlens Hearing Aid comes with a 3-year warranty.
+Earlens comes with a 3-year warranty.
 Within the warranty period, there is no charge for component replacement due to manufacturing defects, and software upgrades to your Earlens are provided at no charge.
 The system is also protected against loss or damage with one-time replacement coverage.
-Please consult with your local Earlens provider for any additional costs beyond the warranty period.
+Please consult with your local Earlens Hearing Professional for any additional costs beyond the warranty period.

 If you suspect the Lens isn’t working correctly, please call the Earlens Concierge at 1 (844) 730-5986 or your Earlens provider and do not try to remove the Lens yourself.
-Your Earlens provider can help you troubleshoot the issue.